massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 **Links** use a *hand cursor*.  **[Buttons](buttons.md)** use a pointer.
 ---

-## ➤➤ Does your link’s functionality fit above definition?
+## ➤➤ Have you confirmed your link should be a link and not a button?

 **➣ Yes:** [Move onto the link label. ⬇️](#link-label)